-Today in the Philippines universities are training their accountants to US accounting standards, their engineers to US and Australian building codes, and their chefs to global food trends.
+Today in the Philippines universities are training their accountants to US accounting standards, their engineers to the US and Australian building codes, and their chefs to global food trends.
 The skills translation problem that may have existed in many professions even 30 years ago is virtually gone now, especially if the offshore talent pool is willing to learn.

-As I’ve written before, this means that the biggest barriers to working with an offshore team are often localized to your unique business challenges - the things that make your business unique and individual, not the overall skills needs to perform certain job functions.
+As I’ve written before, this means that the biggest barriers to working with an offshore team are often localized to your unique business challenges – the things that make your business unique and individual, not the overall skills needs to perform certain job functions.
 So if your business has been procrastinating to lose that operational weight and offshore is the solution, remember that the learning curve these days is very often the knowledge of what’s unique to your business, not that you have to train your offshore folks to do their job.
-Whether you hire someone working at the desk next to yours or halfway around the world, you’ll have this challenge no matter what.
+Whether you hire someone working at the desk next to yours or halfway around the world, you’ll face this challenge no matter what.
 Act accordingly.

 The big guys have been doing it for years.
 For a good reason.
 So don’t miss out…

 Asian cultures, and Southeast Asian cultures, in particular, are very good at setting up systems and following the rules of that system.
 They are inherently communal societies where the good of the whole can rise above the good of the one.

 Americans or other western societies may abhor this level of conformity (and don’t get me wrong, not all Asians are like this either), but if we look at the benefit of this societal structure from the perspective of where in the world work should go, South East Asia is particularly well suited to large-scale tasks that require precision and rigor, and they will inherently do them, and follow the process governing their work, much better than their counterparts around the world.